atonya-bravin/AirBnB_clone/README.md

 This is a clone of the AirBnB application that is used by individuals to book for places to stay

 ## Prompt command
-This console application will be run using the following command **./console.py**
+This console application will be run using the following command<br>
+**./console.py**

 ## Usage